lixinneo04/high-performance-ecommerce-data-processing/bdm/group1/big_data.md

 ## 7. Conclusion and Scalability Reflection

-This assignment demonstrates the importance of applying suitable big data processing strategies when working with large datasets.
-Techniques such as loading only required columns, chunking, data type optimisation, sampling, and scalable data processing frameworks significantly improve efficiency and reduce memory pressure.
-Through the comparative analysis, it was observed that Polars achieved the fastest execution time, while Pandas exhibited the lowest peak memory usage.
-Dask provided a scalable approach through partition-based processing, making it suitable for larger datasets and distributed environments.
+This assignment highlights the importance of selecting appropriate big data processing techniques to improve performance and manage memory efficiently.
+The results showed that Polars achieved the fastest execution time, Pandas had the lowest peak memory usage, and Dask provided better scalability through partition-based processing.

-The experimental results show that different libraries excel under different conditions.
-For datasets that can comfortably fit into memory, Polars offers excellent performance and rapid execution.
-Pandas remains a practical choice for straightforward analysis due to its simplicity and extensive ecosystem.
-When dataset sizes grow beyond the limitations of a single machine, Dask becomes increasingly valuable because of its ability to distribute workloads across multiple partitions and computing resources.

-If the dataset size increased to approximately 10 GB, careful memory management and chunk-based processing would become essential.
-At 100 GB, distributed processing frameworks such as Dask would be more suitable for maintaining acceptable performance.
-For datasets approaching 1 TB, enterprise-scale solutions such as Apache Spark, cloud-based storage systems, and distributed data warehouses would be required.
-Furthermore, converting raw CSV files into efficient columnar formats such as Parquet would significantly reduce storage requirements and improve query performance.
+Each library is suitable for different scenarios.
+Polars is ideal for fast in-memory processing, Pandas is convenient for general data analysis, and Dask is better suited for handling larger datasets that require distributed processing.
+As dataset sizes increase from gigabytes to terabytes, more advanced solutions such as Dask, Apache Spark, and cloud-based platforms become necessary.
+Using efficient storage formats such as Parquet can also improve performance and reduce storage requirements.

-In conclusion, the study highlights that no single library is universally superior.
-Instead, the most appropriate solution depends on the specific balance between performance, memory efficiency, scalability, and ease of use required by the application.
+In conclusion, no single library is the best in all situations.
+The choice depends on the required balance between performance, memory efficiency, scalability, and ease of use.

 ---